DecipherNow/workshops/training/4. Grey Matter Configuration/Grey Matter Configuration Training.md

 ```

-Once control has discovered the Fibonacci services instance, it should appear as an up service on the dashboard, and should now be passing its health checkin the consul ui.
+Once control has discovered the Fibonacci services instance, it should appear as an up service on the dashboard, and should now be passing its health check in the consul ui.
+You have now successfully deployed Grey Matter to use Consul for service discovery.

 ### Flat file